anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 When CMP is used, the security considerations laid out in the LCMPP {{RFC9483}} apply.

+# Privacy Considerations {#priv-consider}

+The privacy considerations laid out in BRSKI {{RFC8995, Section 10}} apply as well.

-Note that CMP messages are not encrypted.
+Note that CMP messages themselves are not encrypted.
-This may give eavesdroppers insight into which devices are bootstrapped into the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
+This may give eavesdroppers insight into which devices are bootstrapped into the domain.
+This in turn might also be used to selectively block the enrollment of certain devices.

-To prevent this, the underlying message transport channel can be encrypted.
+To prevent such issues, the underlying message transport channel can be encrypted.
 This is already provided by TLS between the pledge and the registrar, and for the onward exchange with backend systems, encryption may need to be added.